Civil Compromise for a Criminal Offense

 Different acts.
 In contrast, if a defendant drives drunk and hits someone's mailbox and is charged with driving under the influence (DUI), the drunk driving charge could not be compromised even if the defendant replaces the mailbox.
 Driving drunk is one act, but damaging property is another.
 Although a common accompaniment, property damage is incidental to the crime of drunk driving.

 Usually, only misdemeanors can be dismissed as a result of a civil compromise.
 (In most states, misdemeanors are crimes punishable by up to one year in jail; by contrast, felonies are more serious crimes, punishable by state prison terms.)
-Felony charges are inappropriate for compromise because serious crimes endanger and harm the entire community, not merely the victim, and payment to the victim does not redress the harm done to society.
-Civil compromise may be allowed in misdemeanor hit-and-run cases (those that involve only property damage), assault or battery cases that do not cause serious injury and are not against specially protected victims, petty theft, shoplifting, vandalism, and fraud.
+Felony charges are inappropriate for compromise because serious crimes typically pose more harm to the entire community, not merely the victim, and payment to the victim doesn't redress the harm done to society.
+Civil compromise might be allowed in misdemeanor hit-and-run cases (those that involve only property damage), assault or battery cases that don't cause serious injury and are not against specially protected victims, petty theft, shoplifting, vandalism, and fraud.

-• the act is committed against or by a police officer performing official duties
+• the criminal act is committed against or by a police officer performing official duties

 • the act is done "riotously"

-• the defendant intended to commit a felony
+• the accused person intended to commit a felony

 • the case involves domestic violence or a protective order, or